samuel-skean/Simple2DRasterizer/Roadmap.md

 Feature Ideas:
+- Encapsulate the behavior of the display, including the format of its pixels (ideally a `PixelFormat`, which cannot be shared among threads).
+Look to the Fall 2021 CS 341 Project 3 for inspiration.

 - Save to multiple images at once, specified on the command line or via the GUI.

 - Shuffle the order in which splines are drawn.
 Attribution: Jacob Cohen